 track—access to personalized feedback from a virtual racing coach and race

 With that kind of support, anyone will be able to improve their racing skills and, if they

 have the ambition and talent, work toward the ultimate goal of becoming a world

 If this technology sounds like exactly what you need to take your racing to the next level,

-VRS is already available to iRacing drivers in a free beta program.
+VRS is already available to iRacing drivers.
 In the future VRS

 will expand to integrate with other online racing simulators and real-life data acquisition systems.